pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

             f.write(str(last_lt))
 ```

-And that's all for the `ton.py` file!
+And that's it for the `ton.py` file!
-Our bot is now 3/4 done; we only need to create a user interface with a few buttons in the bot itself.
+Our bot is now 3/4 done; we only need to create a user interface with a few buttons.

 ## Telegram bot